Quantum Algorithm For Estimating Eigenvalue: Some Extensions and Relevant Works

 \subsection{Finding The Minimum Eigenvalue}

 For a Hermitian matrix, the conditional number of a matrix $\kappa$ is defined as:

 Note that this formula is only exact for a Hermitian matrix.
-In general, singular values is taken into account instead of eigenvalues. \\

-In principle, if the conditional number of a matrix is known, once the maximum eigenvalue of a matrix is revealed by the above algorithm, then the minimum eigenvalue could be estimated.
+In general, singular values are taken into account instead of eigenvalues.
+In principle, if the conditional number of a matrix is known, once the maximum eigenvalue of a matrix is revealed by the above algorithm, then the minimum eigenvalue can be estimated.
 However, in cases where the conditional number is not exactly known (we might, for example, know its upper bound), then it is hard to have a good estimate of the minimum eigenvalue.
 Here, we aim to tackle such a problem using the algorithm that we have developed above.
 Let $\{\lambda_i\}_{1}^n$ be eigenvalues of $A$.
-Since $A$ is Hermitian, so if $A$ is invertible, i.e, does not contain zero eigenvalue (or one can use a shifted matrix $A - cI$, more on this below), the eigenvalues of $A^{-1}$ is
+We assume that $A$ is invertible, i.e., does not contain zero eigenvalues (otherwise, one can use a shifted matrix $A - cI$ to avoid this), then the eigenvalues of $A^{-1}$ is